dotnet/AspNetCore.Docs/aspnetcore/mvc/models/validation.md

 ## [Remote] attribute

-The `[Remote]` attribute implements client-side validation that requires calling a method on the server to determine whether field input is valid.
+The [[Remote]](xref:Microsoft.AspNetCore.Mvc.RemoteAttribute) attribute implements client-side validation that requires calling a method on the server to determine whether field input is valid.
 For example, the app may need to verify whether a user name is already in use.

 To implement remote validation: